Lead Innovative Meetings and Workshops with Zoom

 Zoom Workshop Ideas

 Let us know in the comments how you like to use Zoom or any other online meeting software for more collaborative, interactive, remote sessions.
-Reach out to us if you might like help in redesigning your big event or workshop to be delivered with Zoom or would like to help with virtual and remote facilitation or training.
+Reach out to us if you might like help in designing a workshop, re-imagining your big event or program to be delivered with Zoom, or would like to help with virtual and remote facilitation or training.